anazmuhdd/antappan_chatbot/README.md

-#  Gemini Flash 2.0 Chatbot Web App
+#  Antappan Chatbot Web App

 An interactive chatbot web application using Google's **Gemini 2.0 Flash** model integrated with a FastAPI backend and a modern HTML/CSS/JS frontend.